 - Contact the Tax Office/ state controller – You need to get your business set up for taxes.

 Don’t worry they are not going to take your money.
-The tax system is usually quite fair, They want to encourage small businesses like us.
-They usually have a minimum amount that you need to earn before you start paying taxes.
+The tax system is usually entirely fair; they want to encourage small businesses like us.
+There is a minimum amount that you need to earn before you start paying taxes.